History of Guyana: Cheddi Jagan

 Cheddi Jagan had been born in Guyana in 1918.
 His parents were immigrants from India.
 His father was a driver, a position considered to be on the lowest rung of the middle stratum of Guyanese society.
 Jagan's childhood gave him a lasting insight into rural poverty.
 Despite their poor background, the senior Jagan sent his son to Queen's College in Georgetown.
 After his education there, Jagan went to the United States to study dentistry, graduating from Northwestern University in Evanston, Illinois in 1942.

-Jagan returned to British Guiana in October 1943 and was soon joined by his American wife, the former Janet Rosenberg, who was to play a significant role in her new country's political development.
+Jagan returned to British Guiana in October 1943 and was soon joined by his U.S. wife, the former Janet Rosenberg, who would play a significant role in her new country's political development.
 Although Jagan established his own dentistry clinic, he was soon enmeshed in politics.
 After a number of unsuccessful forays into Guyana's political life, Jagan became treasurer of the Manpower Citizens' Association (MPCA) in 1945.
 The MPCA represented the colony's sugar workers, many of whom were Indo-Guyanese.
 Jagan's tenure was brief, as he clashed repeatedly with the more moderate union leadership over policy issues.
 Despite his departure from the MPCA a year after joining, the position allowed Jagan to meet other union leaders in British Guiana and throughout the English-speaking Caribbean.